TIBHannover/diaspora/wp2/t2.1/v2_1/docker/linux/README.md

      python3 automate.py

      ```
-     This script contains python file to run all the jobs of jenkins pipeline, this script will take the names of the jobs that we want to run from the file jobs.properties
+     This script contains python file to run all the jobs of jenkins pipeline, this script will take the names of the jobs from the file jobs.properties
      which is alsp present in the automate folder.

   7. Accessing GraphDB repository.